MindviewLLC/MindviewLLC-hugo/content/mindview/index.md

 ## Consulting

 I solve understanding issues around software development for teams who want to learn and improve.
-I develop skills in the context of your product by coaching your team through architecture, design, programming, and personal communication.
+I coach team skills in architecture, design, programming, and personal communication.
 Your benefit from my services is an essential part of my satisfaction, together with the interpersonal interaction around these activities.

 I love taking complex ideas and simplifying them using group learning experiences and Nonviolent Communication (NVC) tools.
 I have been taking NVC workshops for over 10 years.
 I foster mutual support during group reviews.